 Geraniums are hosts for diseases that can pass to eggplants.

-It is not a good idea to plant a heavy feeder like zucchini with eggplants.
+Planting a heavy feeder like zucchini with eggplants is not a good idea.
 The zucchini and eggplant will compete for nutrients in the soil and can cause stunted growth in both plants.

 Eggplants have many companions: beans, peas, bush beans, peppers, tomatoes, potatoes, french tarragon, thyme, rosemary, lavender, oregano, sage, basil, mint, marigolds, nasturtium, and borage.